urbaman/HomeLab/Kubernetes/Kubescape/readme.md

 ## Install in the cluster

-Go to [https://cloud.armosec.io/dashboard](https://cloud.armosec.io/dashboard) and register, the add a cluster and run the proposed command on a control plane, adding the `--set kubescape.serviceMonitor.enabled=true` values, then verify on the web console.
+Go to [https://cloud.armosec.io/dashboard](https://cloud.armosec.io/dashboard) and register, the add a cluster and run the proposed command on a control plane, adding the `--set kubescape.serviceMonitor.enabled=true --set capabilities.prometheusExporter=enable` values, then verify on the web console.

 Go to the webgui console to view the checks